How do you make do and don’t plural? It’s always a dilemma.

 I rarely listen to my compact discs now because I prefer streaming music.

-I could apply to all the non-governmental organizations for a job.
+He could apply to all the non-governmental organizations for a job.

-I went to concerts every weekend in the nineteen-seventies.
+She went to concerts every weekend in the nineteen-seventies.

 The double possessive apostrophe